Evelyn Sharp (suffragist): After the First World War

 After the Armistice, Sharp, now a member of the Labour Party, worked as a journalist on the Daily Herald and also for the Society of Friends in Germany.
 She wrote two studies of working-class life, The London Child (1927), illustrated by Eve Garnett, and The Child Grows Up (1929).

+In 1926, Sharp wrote a biography of electrical engineer and suffragist Hertha Ayrton, at the request of her daughter Barbara Ayrton-Gould.

 In 1931, Sharp wrote a report on the International Conference on African Children which discussed child slavery and the practise of child pawning in Liberia.

 In 1933 Sharp's friend Margaret Nevinson died.
 Soon afterwards, aged 63, she married Margaret's husband, Henry Nevinson, by then aged 77.
 Their love affair had lasted many years withstanding complications of friendship and marriage.

 Sharp wrote the essay on Mary Wollstonecraft for the 1934 book Great Democrats by Alfred Barratt Brown.

 Sharp's autobiography, Unfinished Adventure, was published in 1933.
 It was republished by Faber in 2009.

 Sharp was a member of the Women's World Committee Against War and Fascism along with Ellen Wilkinson, Vera Brittain and Storm Jameson.

 Sharp died in a nursing home in Ealing on 17 June 1955.